 After my first assignment in London earlier last week, I went for another walk to explore the city.
 This time, I crossed the city centre to check out some of London’s most iconic sites.

 I started this walk near the Bond Street subway station, from where I walked through a few interesting streets and parks...

 ...to Buckingham Palace, the place of the monarchs.

 The following stop was the nearly-placed Westminster Abbey; an impressive Gothic church built 770 years ago.

 From there, it’s just a moment to the Houses of Parliament.
-The Victoria Tower in the background.

 London is a rich city, and it lets you know it by the cost of living, but also by vehicles all around the downtown.
-All that Rolls-Royces and Bentleys, Ferraris and Aston Martins became something that don’t drag much of attention anymore, as they are on every other corner.
+All that Rolls-Royces and Bentleys, Ferraris and Aston Martins became something that doesn’t drag much attention anymore, as they are on every other corner.
 If people want to show off here, they need something a bit more special.
 Like this rig I met near the Blackfriars Bridge: